 Dr. Yonai has a unique academic foundation rooted in economics and law.
 He earned a Bachelor of Arts in economics from the University of California at Irvine and graduated with honors from Whittier College School of Law.
 In addition, he earned a Master of Arts in economics and a Ph.D. from George Mason University, where he served as a research assistant to legendary economist Gordon Tullock.

-THE PLE Lecture Series
+The PLE Lecture Series

 The PLE Lecture Series is designed to highlight the ways in which politics, law and economics work together to sustain free enterprise.
 Nationally-renowned scholars, journalists and policy-analysts visit Florida Southern and share their insight and experience with students.
-Also open to the public, this series is a great opportunity to meet experts in various fields.
+Open to the public, this series is a great opportunity to meet experts in various fields.